 Same old shit – another failed relationship.
 Coincident with the start of our relationship, I was struck by a phrase by Dr. Janov, posted in Beyond Belief: What we do instead of getting well: “It doesn’t matter about the facts we know if we cannot maintain a relationship with someone else.”
 I kept that thought … Continue reading Prisoners of our childhoods

 This 2017 German human study explored the relationship between birth stress and handedness.
 The authors summarized previous research which, among other points, estimated epigenetic contributions to handedness as great as 75%.
-The research hypothesis itself was worthwhile based on the prior studies cited and elsewhere such as Is what’s true for a population what’s true for … Continue reading Parental lying thwarted both their children and researchers
+The research hypothesis itself was worthwhile based on the prior studies cited and elsewhere such as Group statistics don’t necessarily describe an individual.
+But the … Continue reading Parental lying thwarted both their children and researchers